renfeirocks/interview/README.md

 # Cinema Booking System

+## Overview
+This Cinema Booking System is a modular, thread-safe application for managing seat reservations in a cinema hall.
+It allows users to book seats for movies, supports customizable seat selection strategies, and ensures concurrency safety for multiple users booking simultaneously.

+## Assumptions
+- The cinema hall layout (number of rows and seats per row) is provided at startup.
+- Each booking is for a single movie session; multi-session or multi-hall support is not included.
+- Seat selection is based on either default or custom strategies, but only one strategy is active per booking.
+- No payment or user authentication is implemented; the focus is on seat allocation logic.
+- All bookings are processed in-memory; no external database is used.

 A robust, extensible, and thread-safe cinema seat booking system implemented in Java.
 This project demonstrates best practices in modular design, concurrency, extensibility, and error handling for a real-world booking application.

 ## Features